majkinetor/au/README.md

 This is the same as if you added the parameters to `update` function inside the `./update.ps1` script:

     update -NoCheckChocoVersion -Force

+however, its way easier to setup global variable with manual intervention on multiple packages.

 ## Updating all packages